whitneyburton/portfolios/students/1808-front/kaylee-bunce/20180919-kaylee-bunce-m1.md

 ### Playing a Part

-This mod I soaked up all of the help that I could get.
+This mod, I soaked up all of the help that I could get.
 It took a while for me to come out of my shell and really to start developing friendships within the mod as well as a few people from mod 2.
-There was a handful of times that I was able to share my knowledge with fellow classmates that were struggling, specifically on mythical creatures.
-I am looking forward to continuing to build relationships within Turing so that I can play a larger part in the community in my future mods.
+There were a handful of times that I was able to share my knowledge with fellow classmates that were struggling, specifically on mythical creatures.
+I am looking forward to continuing to build relationships within Turing so that I can play a larger part in the community in future mods.
 I am also very excited to help the new students in mod 1.
-I was so encouraged by several people from mod 2 during this mod.
+I was so encouraged by several people from mod 2.
 I want to be sure to spread the same encouragement that I received.

 ------------------